Nuclear fusion news: The science behind the energy technology, explained

 These companies are building on the earlier work of pioneering researchers, including those at the JET fusion lab.
 The Joint European Torus site, to give it its full name, was a collaboration of European nuclear scientists.

-The JET lab, which was the world's largest and most advanced fusion reactor, conducted its first experiments in 1983.
-Due to its success, it continued for 40 years until the reactor entered the decommissioning stage in October 2023.
-It conducted its last, ground-breaking experiment in December.
+The JET lab, once the world’s largest and most advanced fusion reactor, began its pioneering experiments in 1983.
+Thanks to its success in advancing fusion technology, it operated for 40 years before entering decommissioning in October 2023.
+Its final experiment, conducted in December, marked a significant milestone in fusion research.

 Its successor is a facility called ITER, based in France and due to start operating in 2025, according to the BBC, but without the UK's involvement.

-Instead, the UK government announced last year it would commit £650 million to national research programmes, including a plan to build the world's first fusion power plant in Nottinghamshire with operations due to begin in the 2040s.
+Instead, the UK government has committed £650 million to national research programmes, including STEP, the world's first fusion power plant in Nottinghamshire.

 The nuclear fusion race

-At Davos, Budil explained the experiment involved beaming 192 lasers on a tiny target and heating it to create a self-sustaining reaction.
+At Davos in 2023, Kim Budil, the lab's director, explained the experiment involved beaming 192 lasers on a tiny target and heating it to create a self-sustaining reaction.

 But she said the timescale to generating power could be "two or three decades away" and urged great collaboration to build a fusion "ecosystem".